The Quick and the Wed: Reviews

 The episode received mixed reviews, with criticism centering on the case-of-the-week.
 Rowan Kaiser of The A.V.
 Club gave a mixed review, praising the character development but criticizing the case-of-the-week.
 "The cases of the week are becoming more and more important to each episode.
-Which is not to say they're getting good—I'd say both of these episodes are a little weaker than normal, to be honest, though not terrible…" His praise focused on Aaron, Logan, Cassidy, and Kendall.
+Which is not to say they're getting good—I'd say both of these episodes are a little weaker than normal, to be honest, though not terrible…" Her praise focused on Aaron, Logan, Cassidy, and Kendall.
 Television Without Pity gave the episode a "B+".

 Price Peterson, writing for TV.com, wrote "As I mentioned earlier, I kind of lost the thread on the whole runaway bride stuff.
 Not a particularly thrilling plot line, but the rest of the main plot moved along enough to make things interesting."